jb-ks/matomo-opt-out-no-default-storage/README.md

         <input type="checkbox" name="matomo-optout" id="matomo-optout-en" checked>
         <label for="matomo-optout-en"></label>
     </span>
     <span class="nojs">It appears you have deactived JavaScript in your browser.
-This feature is only available with JavaScript turned on.
-If you don’t want your data to be collected, you can still turn on <em>Do Not Track</em> in your browser which is a general setting and is being respected by our Matomo installation.</span>
+This feature is only available with JavaScript turned on.</span>
 </p>
 ```
 ### Additional JavaScript